beatriz-sanabria/EEG-Signal-Processing-Related-to-Emotions/README.md

 printed in the console.
 The following images are examples of the outputs.

 ![Captura de Pantalla 2022-06-09 a la(s) 19 30 24](https://user-images.githubusercontent.com/60671532/172968099-47743c83-d285-4969-ac6d-767be93f4f19.png)
+Fig. 1 Emotion test.
+Presentation scheme and duration of stimuli (Data from the Laboratorio de Psicobiología, Facultad de Psicología, Universidad Veracruzana).

 ![AlejandroMarquezCaballero_Joy](https://user-images.githubusercontent.com/60671532/172968154-e1a238b5-0a35-4893-9490-8ef46c1ee4a8.png)